a2stuff/a2d/res/fonts/README.md

 (kerning); MGTK does not add this.
 This allows special glyphs to be used to produce small graphics, similar to MouseText's folder glyphs.

-The `System.latin1` and `Monaco.latin1` files are fonts with 256
-glyphs representing the ISO-8859-1 (Latin-1) code page.
-These are used with the `bin/build_fonts_from_latin1.pl` script which generates the per-language fonts.
+The `System.unicode.txt` and `Monaco.unicode.txt` files are textual representations of fonts, with sparse coverage of several Unicode ranges.
+These are used with the `bin/build_fonts_from_unicode_txt.pl` script which generates the per-language binary font files at build time.
 This eases maintenance of the fonts.